ColdGrub1384/Pyto/Pyto/Welcome to Pyto.md

 * To change the app's theme, press the `Info` button at top left of the file browser, then tap `Theme` and choose the theme you want.

-# New on 10.0

-* Debug scripts with `pdb` and set breakpoints

-* Added Pandas

-* Updated Numpy to 1.16.1

-* Added a setting for tabs

 # Debugging

 Pyto uses `pdb` for debugging.
 To debug a script, open it and press the bug button next to  `►`.